hangy/Humanizer/readme.md

 // Adds a rule to the vocabulary that does not follow trivial rules for singularization
 // (will match both "vertices" -> "vertex" and "indices" -> "index"):
 Vocabularies.Default.AddSingular("(vert|ind)ices$", "$1ex");
 ```

+You can provide your own inflector by implementing `IInflector` and registering it with `Configurator.Inflectors`.

 #### <a id="toquantity">ToQuantity</a>
 Many times you want to call `Singularize` and `Pluralize` to prefix a word with a number; e.g. "2 requests", "3 men". `ToQuantity` prefixes the provided word with the number and accordingly pluralizes or singularizes the word: